 Second only to the health of our patients is the comfort of our patients.
-We understand you may not want to experience your dental procedures due to fear or discomfort, that’s ok.
-Sedation Dentistry via intravenous drip is something that we have made available to all of our patients.
+We understand you may not want to experience your dental procedures due to fear or discomfort.
+Sedation Dentistry is something that we have made available to all of our patients.
 Dr. Vogt wants to make sure that you are not afraid or experiencing any pain or discomfort.

 Sedation dentistry is a proven clinical approach used to help you get the dental care you need that you might have otherwise skipped due to fear or discomfort.
 Almost every procedure uses some type of sedation.

 We have several ways to help our patients avoid any pain during their visit.
-We can use a combination of oral medication, local numbing shots, nitrous oxide gas, and an Intravenous (IV) drip to make the experience better.
+We can use a combination of oral medication, local numbing shots, nitrous oxide gas to make the experience better.

 Inhaled Minimal Sedation – Nitrous Oxide (laughing Gas)